AllegorithmicSAS/gpu-free-gl/README.md

 # gpu-free-gl

 ## Overview
-This project provides build scripts for creating a set of tools and libraries that makes sbsrender run properly on a machine without a GPU and no rebuilding of the binary.
+This project provides build scripts for creating a set of tools and libraries that makes sbsbaker run properly on a linux machine without a GPU using no custom sbsbaker executable.
 Essentially it builds a small version of xorg and a mesa with a cpu driver and a configuration for running xorg in offscreen mode.
 It checks out all needed modules from git and builds them for you.
 It's not completely dependency